One of the biggest challenges to installing a mini-split is getting the line-set flares together correctly.

 The best way to stop any over-tightening is to use a torque wrench.

 Oil is often added to the tip of the flare tool so there is less friction and a smooth flare surface can be created.

 Example Nylog on Amazon

-Often, a flare nut that is bad or lost is replaced with a nut that will screw together but not made for high-pressure.
+Often, a flare nut that is bad or lost is replaced with a nut that will screw together but is not made for high pressure.

 High-pressure fittings have more surface area and are thicker compared to other nuts.

 For example, moving it around a concrete slab can mark up the tips sometimes.

 Be careful when moving them around, and be sure the flare tool-tip has no scratches.